 The new State Pension - how does it affect me?

-You may have heard that from April 2016, the Government introduced a new State Pension ‘to provide a fairer system for all’.
+Since April 2016, a new State Pension has been in place, claiming to provide 'a fairer system for all'.
 But one thing that seems to have sent people into a spin is a fairly obvious question:

 How much will I be entitled to?

 The answer is there’s no simple answer – there are a few complex factors involved, so each individual case will be different.
-It has been widely reported that, when they do reach State Pension age, two thirds of those who reach retirement age in 2016 will not qualify for the full amount.
-So it’s worth taking the time to find out exactly what you are entitled to, as it may affect any decisions you make about how you are going to spend your retirement savings.
+It is worth taking the time to find out exactly what you are entitled to, as it may affect any decisions you make about how you are going to spend your retirement savings.

 However, there’s no need to worry

-The good news is that if you reach State Pension age on or after 6 April 2016, you will never receive less than those who reached the State Pension age before this date.
+If you have reached State Pension age on or after 6 April 2016, you will never receive less than those who reached the State Pension age before this date.
 But there are still some differences to keep in mind:

 So what’s changed?

-As mentioned before, the full new State Pension pays out £155.65 a week if you reach State Pension age on or after 6 April 2016.
+As mentioned before, the full new State Pension pays out £159.55 a week if you reached State Pension age on or after 6 April 2016.
 But it’s important to note that this figure is a guideline – the actual amount that you get will depend on how much National Insurance (NI) you’ve paid over your working life.

 What this means is that an adjustment will be made to your new State Pension if you ‘contracted out’ at any time before April 2016.
 This might mean that you: